 This is a series of pictures taken from different hidden parts of an Arab girl’s diary.
 Most women I have known in my country are having two or even three parallel lives so that they can satisfy their family and the society's expectation and then a "clandestino" life where a woman can think about herself … Continue reading Clandestine Attitudes by Rima, Tunisia.

 Moses led his people through the desert on the journey to the Holy Land.
-Those who are coming now neither have a leader nor are coming for religious reasons.
-They are mostly Sudanese, Ethiopians and Eritreans who escape from their homeland because of war and violence.
+Those who are coming today don't have a leader and are not coming for religious reasons: they are mostly Sudanese, Ethiopians and Eritreans who escaped their homeland because of war, poverty and violence.
 They regard Israel as a safe destination.
-This is … Continue reading The Modern Exodus by Miriam Yosef, Germany
+However, … Continue reading The Modern Exodus by Miriam Yosef, Germany